ducin/grunt-json-mapreduce/README.md

 examples, however, they might be used to perform more complex _mapreduce_ operations.

-By default, the `map` function doesn't change the elements.
+By default, the `map` function uses `examples.map.pass`, which doesn't change the elements.

 #### reduce
 Type: `function`